 An unnamed and unauthorized metal detectorist found a late Roman gold and silver hoard in the forest near Ruelzheim in Germany’s southwestern Rhineland-Palatinate state and dug it up so he could sell it on the black market.
 The authorities are not releasing specifics on how this scofflaw was discovered hoarding an ancient hoard except to note that “the looter rendered up [the pieces] himself – but only under pressure from investigators.”
 That means they caught him first and persuaded him to surrender the loot.
 The police have reason to believe he may have already succeeded in selling some of the pieces overseas.
 They will continue to investigate the case, looking for missing artifacts.
 No announcement was made regarding whether the looter would be charged with any crimes.

 By German law, all excavations for archaeological material must be authorized in advance by the government heritage authority.
 Different states have differing laws on the particulars.
 Some allow finders to keep half the value of a find, if not the find itself.
 The Rhineland-Palatinate is not one of them.
-Searching for ancient artifacts with a metal detector is a misdemeanor office.
+Searching for ancient artifacts with a metal detector is a misdemeanor offence.
 Removing any artifacts discovered without reporting them rises to the level of fraud, and selling them can result in a charge of receiving stolen property.

 Certainly if monetary value plays a part in determining the severity of a property crime in Germany as it does in the US, this looter is going to be in big trouble.
 The hoard includes three dozen beautifully detailed solid gold brooches shaped like leaves even more gold square pyramids that archaeologists believe all once ornamented a ceremonial tunic of an important Roman official.
 There’s also a silver dish with the remains of gilding still visible that was cut into pieces, possibly to be used as hacksilver, a solid silver bowl with gold accents inset with semi-precious stones, a crumpled and folded highly decorated silver plate that may have been a chest cover.
 A set of silver and gold statuettes and pieces of fittings are the remarkable survivors of what was once a curule seat, a commander’s portable folding chair.